philippabele/pythonic-api-design/README.md

 ~~~~

 <br>
+It is recommended to open an example in a new window of your favourite editor (IDE) to benefit from project structure
+features.

 There are detailed guides for each example.
 These are Markdown .md files and can be found in each sub-folder.
 They are also linked below.